mdcnuydt/financial-modelling/README.md

 This is a repository of my financial models used for the analysis of real estate investment deals.
 This is mainly Excel and PDF based.
+Obviously neither of these are particularly suited for GitHub but it was an easy way to store and display my financial models next to my data science projects on here.
+To access the models you will have to first download them.